GoogleCloudPlatform/click-to-deploy/k8s/joomla/README.md

 export NAMESPACE=default
 ```

-Expose the Service externally and configure Ingress:
+Expose the Service externally, and configure Ingress:

+```shell
+export PUBLIC_SERVICE_AND_INGRESS_ENABLED=false
+```

 By default, the Service isn't exposed externally.
 To enable this option, change
 the value to `true`.

-```shell
-export PUBLIC_SERVICE_AND_INGRESS_ENABLED=false
-```

 Enable Stackdriver Metrics Exporter:

 > **NOTE:** Your GCP project must have Stackdriver enabled.
 If you are using a
 > non-GCP cluster, you cannot export metrics to Stackdriver.

-By default, the application does not export metrics to Stackdriver.
-To enable
+By default, the app does not export metrics to Stackdriver.
+To enable this
-this option, change the value to `true`.
+option, change the value to `true`.

 ```shell
 export METRICS_ENABLED=false